Mozzo1000/atom-timesheet/README.md

 # atom-timesheet

+> [!IMPORTANT]
+> As of december 2022, Atom is no longer being maintained.
+This project is therefor put into archive mode.

 An atom package for editing of [timesheet.txt](https://github.com/scy/timesheet.txt) files.
 Easily create new timesheet files with everything necessary already written for you.
 Add or stop time entries with keyboard shortcuts.